 Step 3: Pulping

-The clean bagasse is then pulped, breaking it down into fine fibers ready for molding into various shapes and sizes.
+The clean bagasse is then pulped, breaking it into fine fibres ready for moulding into various shapes and sizes.

 Step 4: Molding and Shaping

-Using heat and pressure, the pulp is molded into plates, bowls, and other tableware items.
-This stage is where the magic happens, as the waste material takes on a new, valuable form.
+The pulp is heated and pressure-moulded into plates, bowls, and other tableware.
+This stage is magical, as the waste material takes on a new, valuable form.

 Step 5: Drying and Packaging

-The molded items are dried and then packaged, ready to be shipped to consumers and businesses around the world.
+The moulded items are dried and packaged, ready to be shipped to consumers and businesses worldwide.

 The Environmental Impact